RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 # 1. Git

 # 2. Introduction To Git
-Version control may be a basic angle of present day software development, empowering teams to collaborate efficiently, track changes, and keep up a verifiable record of their work.
-Git, a  common version control system, has ended up as the most popularly used within the software development industry.
-This project is about understanding and utilizing Git.
+Version control may be a essential point of modern day software development, enabling teams to collaborate more effectively, track changes, and keep up a unquestionable record of their work.
+Git, a  common version control system, it has become the popularly used within the software development industry.

 ### What is Git ? 🤔
 The simple definition is that git is a version control system.
 A version control system is a software tool that helps manage and track changes to files and directories in a project over time.
 It is an important tool for devops engineers.
 Git is an effective tool that helps developers run their source code effectively.
 It permits different people or teams to work on the same project  without clashes.